 Approximately 1 in 6 children, aged 3 to 17-years-old, has 1 or more developmental disabilities.
 Examples of developmental disabilities are: hearing loss, impaired vision, developmental delays, intellectual disabilities, and cerebral palsy.
 Children born premature, small for gestational age, and multiples are all at an increased risk for developmental disabilities.
 Others at risk are children with genetic conditions, congenital infections, untreated jaundice, and fetal alcohol exposure.

-Rolling, sitting unsupported, smiling, and waving “bye-bye” are just a few examples of developmental milestones The assessment is best broken down into 4 areas: Social and Emotional; Language/Communication; Cognitive; and Movement and Physical Development.
-I
+Rolling, sitting unsupported, smiling, and waving “bye-bye” are just a few examples of developmental milestones.
+Monitoring of these developmental milestones during the first year of life is an important part of the routine assessment of an infant.
+The assessment is best broken down into 4 areas: Social and Emotional; Language/Communication; Cognitive; and Movement and Physical Development.
+If a concern arises during the monitoring process, a validated developmental screening test is administered.
+The American Academy of Pediatrics (AAP) also recommends developmental screening with a validated tool at 9, 18, 24, and 30 months.
+Developmental monitoring and screening are an integral part in determining the need for further diagnostic assessment and early enrollment in services, such as early intervention.

 Procedure

-During this developmental evaluation a 9-month-old infant.
+During this developmental evaluation, the Centers for Disease Control and Prevention’s (CDC) “Learn the Signs.
+Act Early.”
+Developmental Milestone Checklist is used, while observing a 12-month-old infant.
 Developmental milestones for the other age groups are summarized in Table 1.
+Table 1 does not represent a standardized or validated screening tool.
 There is no exact order a developmental assessment must be administered in.
 It is, however, important to ensure that the infant is in a comfortable and safe environment.

 1. Introduction.